libgd/libgd/src/readme.txt

    The above example program should give you an idea of how the package works. gd provides many additional functions, which are listed in the following reference chapters, complete with code snippets demonstrating each.
-There is also an [37]alphabetical index.
+There is also an alphabetical index.

   Webpng: a more powerful gd example